eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Summary and outlook

 \section{Summary and outlook}

-Hadron and jet production in DIS off the nuclear targets are key observables to understand nuclear partonic structures in lepton-nucleus collisions.
+Hadron and jet production in DIS with nuclear targets are key observables to understanding nuclear partonic structures in lepton-nucleus collisions.
 The gluon distribution at small Bj\"orken $x_B$ and its saturation phenomena are closely related to the measurable $p_T$ broadening of hadrons and jets.
 In the meantime, parton shower evolution and hadronization can also be modified by multiple parton scattering and induced gluon radiation.
 These effects affect the interpretation of the jet and hadron momentum broadening in terms of the gluon saturation phenomena.

-We develop the eHIJING Monte Carlo event generator to simulate the multiple parton medium interaction and modified jet fragmentation process in electron-ion collisions.
-Jet-medium interactions are mediated by small-$x$ gluons whose distribution is modeled with a parametric transverse momentum dependence $\phi_g(x_g, \bfk) \propto (1-x)^\alpha x^\beta /(\bfk^2 + Q_s^2)$.
-The saturation scale $Q_s$ is determined self-consistently by equating the momentum broadening of multiple collisions with the transverse momentum integrated gluon density.
-It results in a natural determination of the jet transport parameter $\hat{q}_g = Q_s^2/L$ in cold nuclear matter of length $L$.
+In this paper, we develop the eHIJING Monte Carlo event generator to simulate the multiple-parton medium interaction and modified jet fragmentation process in electron-ion collisions.
+Jet-medium interactions are mediated by small-$x$ gluons whose distribution is modeled with a parametric transverse-momentum-dependent gluon distribution function $\phi_g(x_g, \bfk; Q_s)$.
+The saturation scale $Q_s$ in $\phi_g$ is determined self-consistently, which in turn fixes the jet transport parameter $\hat{q}_g = Q_s^2/L$ of the cold nuclear matter.
+The locations and the momentum transfer of the multiple collisions are sampled according to the differential collision rates.
+With the exchange of a small-$x$ gluon, the nucleon that participates in the multiple scattering is assumed to be broken into a quark-diquark pair.

-The medium-modified gluon emission in the soft gluon limit is implemented in both the higher-twist and the generalized higher-twist form.
-The modification that involves a transverse momentum larger than the saturation scale is treated as a correction to the parton splitting function of the $p_T$-ordered parton shower in Pythia8; while the low virtuality ($z(1-z)Q^2<Q_s^2$) modifications are handled by a modified hadronization model where medium-induced gluon emissions are ordered in the formation time.
-Finally, Lund string fragmentation is applied to the colorless system of hard parton shower and remnants of nucleons that collide with jet shower partons.
+We then implement the soft gluon emission limit of the medium-modified parton splitting function, which are obtained in the higher-twist (HT) or the generalized higher-twist (GHT) approach.
+The medium-induced splitting with a transverse momentum larger than $Q_s$ is implemented in the Sudakov form factor of the $p_T$-ordered parton shower in Pythia8.
+Multiple medium-induced emissions with scales below $Q_s$ are sampled in a formation-time-ordered manner.
+Finally, Lund string fragmentation is applied to the colorless system of the parton shower and the nuclear remnants from both the hard and multiple scatterings.